andreaskoch/go-autobuild/README.md

 [![Build Status](https://travis-ci.org/andreaskoch/go-autobuild.png?branch=master)](https://travis-ci.org/andreaskoch/go-autobuild)

+## Change history

+- 2013-10-06: Please pull the latest version of andreaskoch/go-fswatch and rebuild.
+The go-fswatch library applied the skip-expression on folders which broke the the folder recursion (see: https://github.com/andreaskoch/go-fswatch/commit/212d924aad87e4061194f741184195a8f511a4ba).

 ## Contribute

 If you have an idea how to make this little tool better please send me a message or a pull request.